UrriIsa/cpp-algorithms/kaprekarNumbers/README.md

    ```bash
    ./Kaprekar
    ```
-4. If everything worked correctly you should exit (Which means : Give me the start number) :
+4. If everything worked correctly you should exit (which means : Give me the start number) :
    ```bash
    Dame el número de inicio:
    ```